-- .2 The Contractor is to maintain security and separation barriers around the work areas. - .3 The Contractor is to ensure that all barriers are in compliance with Occupational Health and Safety Acts and Regulations, Owner Policies and Security requirements specified in other sections of the Contract Documents.
+- .3 Parking for vehicles owned or leased by the Contractor's employees and his sub-contractor's employees is to be designated by the Owner and limited to the number of parking spaces which the Owner sets from time to time. - .2 The Contractor is to maintain security and separation barriers around the work areas. - .3 The Contractor is to ensure that all barriers are in compliance with Occupational Health and Safety Acts and Regulations, Infection Control, Owner Policies and Security requirements specified in other sections of the Contract Documents.